HenrikBechmann/react-infinite-grid-scroller/README.md

 ## Layout

-RIGS shows a drag icon for draggable items at the top left of the CellFrame.
+RIGS shows a drag icon for draggable items at the top left of each CellFrame.
 Since this icon can overlay some of the content of the host provided content, the component may want to move this content out of the way of the drag icon when it is present.
 Here is how that can be done.

 First, obtain a `scrollerContext` object from the host scroller.
 See the `scrollerContext` section for details.